No Contact from Swedish Death Row Inmate Ahmadreza Djalali in Iran

 Thousands of prisoners have since been returned to Evin prison, but Ahmadreza Djalali is not among them.

 Most prisoners who were transferred have given us some kind of sign of life.
-I cannot think of anyone else we have not heard from, says Mahmood Amiry-Moghaddam, founder of the Norway-based organization Iran Human Rights (IHR), which keeps statistics on executions in Iran.
+I cannot think of anyone else who we have not heard from, says Mahmood Amiry-Moghaddam, founder of the Norway-based organization Iran Human Rights (IHR), which keeps statistics on executions in Iran.

-Reports: Dispute over execution
+Reports: Disagreement about execution

 Iran has on several occasions threatened that Djalali will be executed very soon.
 During his time in captivity, his health has deteriorated significantly, and in May, he suffered a heart attack for which he did not receive adequate care.

 There are unconfirmed reports that a dispute has arisen between parts of Iran's intelligence service and parts of the powerful, paramilitary Revolutionary Guard.
-According to eyewitnesses, the dispute led to guards from different parts of Iran's security apparatus drawing weapons against each other shortly after the prison attack in June, as the Revolutionary Guards wanted Djalali to be executed immediately.
+According to testimony, the dispute led to guards from different parts of Iran's security apparatus drawing weapons against each other shortly after the prison attack in June, as the Revolutionary Guards wanted Djalali to be executed immediately.

 Since Djalali was sentenced to death for espionage for Israel, after a summary trial that was condemned by the outside world, the risk of him being executed is considered to have increased due to the 12-day war between Iran and Israel in June.